friuns2/cdp-autofill/README.md

-# Generic AI-Powered Form Auto-Fill Script
+# CDP Auto-Fill Script

-An intelligent Python script that connects to Chrome via Chrome DevTools Protocol (CDP) and automatically fills out **any** job application form using AI to extract data from your resume.
-The script uses ModelScope's Qwen AI to intelligently match resume data to form fields.
+A Python script that connects to an existing Chrome browser via Chrome DevTools Protocol (CDP) and automatically fills out **any form** using AI-powered field detection and data mapping.

-## Features

-✨ **Generic & Intelligent**: Works with any job application form - no hardcoding required
-🤖 **AI-Powered**: Uses ModelScope Qwen AI to extract and match resume data to form fields
+## ✨ What's New (Generic AI-Powered Version)

+**No more hardcoded forms!** The new `auto_fill_generic.js` uses artificial intelligence to:

-🔍 **Smart Detection**: Automatically detects all form fields (inputs, textareas, selects, comboboxes, contenteditable)
+- 🔍 **Automatically detect** all form fields on any webpage
-🎯 **Flexible Matching**: Intelligently matches resume data to form fields based on labels, placeholders, and context
-⚙️ **Configurable**: Supports custom company names, job titles, and field mappings
-📝 **Resume-Based**: Extracts data from your resume/LinkedIn profile automatically
+- 🧠 **Understand field context** using AI analysis of labels and content
+- 📝 **Generate personalized responses** based on your resume
+- 🎯 **Work with any form** - job applications, surveys, contact forms, etc.
+- ⚡ **Handle all field types** - text inputs, dropdowns, textareas, comboboxes

 ## Prerequisites

 1. **Python 3.7+** installed
 2. **Chrome browser** running with remote debugging enabled
 3. **Required Python packages** (install with pip)
-4. **ModelScope API Key** (included in the script)

 ## Installation